 5. Personalized Cartoon Sketches by the river

 After long hours admiring the beautiful scenery, you can get cartoon sketch artists by the river to preserve your memory here at Dumulmeori.
-It is 30,000 for couple, and 10,000 each person for a piece of group sketch.
+It is 30,000 for couples, and 10,000 each person for a piece of group sketch.
 It takes about 10-20 minutes to complete your personalized cartoon sketch.

 6. Sumilwon Art Gallery + Cafe 수밀원